MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 |Amount of content flows are allowed to produce (actions inputs/outputs) per hour - Free, Office 365, Plan 1, Plan 2, Per User, and Per Flow licenses|200 GB||

-## Definition limits
+## Flow limits
-These are limits for a single flow.
+These are limits for flows.

 | Name | Limit | Notes |
 | --- | --- | --- |